AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Data Curation Experimental Design

 \subsection{Datasets and Target Variable}

-The model is trained to predict daily streamflow in the form of specific discharge (\unit{mm.d^{-1}}), utilizing station-based observations from the CARAVAN dataset v1.5 \cite{kratzert2023caravan} and its extensions.
+The model is trained to predict daily streamflow in the form of specific discharge (\unit{mm.d^{-1}}), utilizing station-based observations from the \revr{Caravan} dataset v1.5 \cite{kratzert2023caravan} and its extensions, including CAMELS-US \cite{addor2017camels}, CAMELS-AUS \cite{fowler2021camelsaus}, CAMELS-BR \cite{chagas2020camelsbr}, CAMELS-CH \cite{hoge2023camelsch}, CAMELS-CL \cite{alvarez2018camelscl}, CAMELS-DE \cite{loritz2024camelsde}, CAMELS-DK \cite{koch2022camelsDK}, CAMELS-ES \cite{casado2023camelses}, CAMELS-GB \cite{coxon2020camelsgb}, HYSETS \cite{arsenault2020hysets}, LamaH-Ice \cite{helgason2024lamahice}, Caravan-Israel \cite{morin2024caravanisrael}, and GRDC-Caravan \cite{farber2025grdc}.
+Meteorological forcing data are provided by the Caravan-MultiMet extension \cite{shalev2025caravan}.
 Specific discharge—defined as discharge normalised by the catchment drainage area—simplifies the learning task by aligning the units of the target variable with meteorological inputs such as precipitation.
-This design choice avoids the network learning linear basin-area scaling through complex transformations, while still incorporating basin size as an explicit input through the static attributes to capture mechanisms such as basin capacity or lag time.
+This design choice avoids the network learning linear basin-area scaling through complex transformations, while still incorporating basin size as an explicit input through the static attributes to capture mechanisms such as basin storage capacity, lag time, or concentration time.